Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 techniques we attempt to investigate the data to understand patterns, detect outliers and find interesting relationships amongst the variables [8].

+## Loading the Iris Data Set

 The first part of analysis in both Minitab and Python is to load the data to be analysed into the software.
-Minitab provides a GUI to browse for a file to open.
-In Python we can read a comma-separated file into a Dataframe named ‘data’ using only a single line of code and the built in functionality of the pandas library:
+Minitab provides a GUI to browse for a file to open via Windows File Explorer.
+In Python we can read a comma-separated file into a Dataframe named ‘data’ using only a single line of code and the built-in functionality of the pandas library:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 data = pd.read_csv('iris.csv')